 7. Is UIN applicable only to foreign diplomatic missions and consulates?

-While UIN is commonly associated with foreign diplomatic missions and consulates, it can also be assigned to other entities meeting specific criteria, as notified by the Commissioner.
+While the Commissioner may assign a UIN to foreign diplomatic missions and consulates, they can also assign it to other entities meeting specific criteria.

 8. Can UIN holders make amendments to their registration particulars without proper officer approval?

-A UIN holder should promptly inform the proper officer of any registration details changes as and when they occur.
+A UIN holder should promptly inform the proper officer of any registration detail changes as and when they occur.
 The frequency may depend on the nature and extent of changes.
-Certain prescribed particulars may be amended without the explicit approval of the proper officer.
+The proper officer may amend certain prescribed particulars without explicit approval.
 However, approval is required for other amendments, and the proper officer typically does not reject the application without providing an opportunity for a hearing.

 9. Can a regular taxpayer claim input tax credit for supplies made to UIN holders?